yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 var flagged = 1
 ```

-We can also reassign variables that store numbers.
+We can also re-assign variables that store numbers.
 In the Reminders App, this is how the program keeps track of the total number of reminders on a given list.

 ```swift
 var totalReminders = 0